How Metallica Brought Me to Faith in God

 It seemed to me that God was hiding from me.
 Didn’t He know how hopeless I felt; how sleep forsook me, and how I hated my life?
 Didn’t He know I couldn’t keep going under this burden of self-loathing?

-As usual, I went to summer camp in July of my fourteenth year, and there I met people who showcased God more vividly than I had ever seen before.
+As usual, I went to summer camp in July, this time in my fourteenth year, and there I met people who showcased God more vividly than I had ever seen before.
 They were kind.
 They were gentle.
 They cared for one another’s thoughts and preferences.
 Their eyes had an unexplainable, joyful light, which poured out on all in their presence.
 They loved their neighbors, and they loved themselves.
-They loved their families, and they seemed content.
+They loved their families--their parents and siblings--and they seemed content.
 They had what I wanted.
-Now, how had they gotten it?
+Now, how had they gotten this strange joy?

-At some point that week, my wonderment turned to understanding, and I became full of Light, just like them.
+At some point in those five days of camp, my wonderment turned to understanding, and I became full of Light, just like my friends.
 I knew beyond a shadow of a doubt that God really had done everything He said He’d done.
-My family noticed the difference.
-I felt for the first time God’s working in my heart, renewing and strengthening, and giving me the will and the ability to do right.
+Upon my return home, my family noticed the difference.
+I felt for the first time God’s working in my heart, renewing and strengthening, correcting, and giving me the will and the ability to do right.
 I began the long journey through forgiveness.

-I had a long list of people who had wronged me, and somewhere on that list was James Hetfield, the instigator of “The God That Failed.”
-It was his ideas that had jerked my life all out of control…shot it down like a World War One bi-plane, and angered me to the point of provoking damnation to my soul.
+I had a long list of people who had wronged me, and somewhere on that list was James Hetfield, the instigator of the song “The God That Failed.”
+It was his ideas which had jerked my life all out of control . . . shot it down like a World War One bi-plane, and angered me to the point of provoking damnation to my soul.
 His words were responsible for my first angry violations to my conscience, resulting in definite sin.
-(Romans 14:23 -“…for whatsoever is not of faith is sin.”)
+(Romans 14:23 -“. . . for whatsoever is not of faith is sin.”)

 I had wanted revenge on all on this list.
-Now, I wanted to let James go, and even to share with him the Light that I had found.
+Now that Light had entered, I wanted to let James go, and even to share with him the very Light that I had found.

 But he was part of Metallica, and how could someone like me gain audience with someone like him?
 Unless God arranged it.

-At eighteen, I started to Bible School, and married a year after.
-I had built a foundation for my life on the solid Rock, and was determined to keep an impeccable record before God.
-Almost immediately, I found this was not the same as keeping an impeccable record before some of His people.
-I found the college much more legalistic than I had expected, and had many clashes with the faculty because of my convictions.
-Those who ran the college found my taste in music offensive.
+For one thing, they found my tastes in music offensive.
 I found their hypocrisy in use of music equally offensive, and carried on many rants within myself about their views.
-If a song had "too much drum" it was deemed "of the Devil".
+If a song had "too much drum" or--according to the college handbook--"a backbeat"--it was deemed "of the Devil".
 If a band dared step off soil deemed holy by the faculty, they were immediately and eternally condemned.

 I knew this was not God's way.

-I was convinced God was somehow O.K. over this decision; that, indeed, He would have been unhappy had I chosen to rid myself of the music.
+I was convinced God was somehow okay over this decision; that, indeed, He would have been unhappy had I chosen to rid myself of the music.

 As the years passed, I prayed more fervently for the band members, and especially James.
 I could somehow feel his hurt, like a never-healing bruise in my soul, and craved an opportunity to let him know what he had done in my life, and what God could do in his.